Workshops: Now Online!

 The Contemporary Jewish Museum, San Francisco, CA; Congregation Beth Israel, San Diego, CA; Congregation Netivot Shalom, Berkeley, CA; College of St. Scholastica, Duluth, MN; Isabella Freedman Jewish Retreat Center, Falls Village, CT; Kehillat Israel, Pacific Palisades, CA; Pardes Institute, Jerusalem, Israel; Keneseth Israel, Louisville, KY; Etz Chaim,South Florida; Beit Rabban School, NYC; and more.

-Please contact Julie to discuss a visit!
+Please contact Julie to discuss a program for you!

 “Who Wrote the Torah?”
 An Introduction to the Scribal Arts